backstage/backstage/docs/local-dev/cli-build-system.md

 ## Publishing

-Package publishing is an optional part of the Backstage build system and not something you well need to worry unless you are publishing packages to a registry.
+Package publishing is an optional part of the Backstage build system and not something you will need to worry about unless you are publishing packages to a registry.
 In order to publish a package, you first need to build it, which will populate the `dist` folder.
-Because the Backstage build system is optimized for local development along with our particular TypeScript and bundling setup, it is not possible to publish package immediately at this point.
+Because the Backstage build system is optimized for local development along with our particular TypeScript and bundling setup, it is not possible to publish the package immediately at this point.
 This is because the entry points of the package will still be pointing to `src/index.ts`, but we want them to point to `dist/` in the published package.

 In order to work around this, the Backstage CLI provides `prepack` and `postpack` commands that help prepare the package for publishing.
 These scripts are automatically run by Yarn before publishing a package.

-The `prepack` command will take entry point fields in `"publishConfig"`, such as, `"main"` and `"module"`, and move the top level of the `package.json`.
+The `prepack` command will take entry point fields in `"publishConfig"`, such as `"main"` and `"module"`, and move them to the top level of the `package.json`.
 This lets you point at the desired files in the `dist` folder during publishing.
 The `postpack` command will simply revert this change in order to leave your project clean.

 The following is an excerpt of a typical setup of an isomorphic library package: